NEET Application Form 2020 - Correction Window (Re-opened), Dates, How to make Changes

 Two options will come on the screen

-The correction window for NEET application form 2020 will be tentatively opened by NTA in the second week of January.
-Candidates must use the NEET application form correction guide to edit the mistakes made or incorrect details entered in the application form by the specified date.
-To make the changes and use the NEET 2020 correction window, candidates must login by entering their NEET application number and password.
-The following details can be corrected in the NEET 2020 application form.
+The correction window for NEET application form 2020 has been re-opened from April 1 to 14 , 2020.
+Link for the same is provided above.
+The correction window was opened by NTA from January 15 till January 31.
+Candidates had to use the NEET application form correction guide to edit the mistakes made or incorrect details entered in the application form as well as the exam centers by the specified date.
+To make the changes and use the NEET 2020 correction window, candidates were required to login by entering their NEET application number and password.
+The following details could be corrected in the NEET 2020 application form.

 Steps for NEET correction window 2020